 Andy worked as an MD in Edmonton for several decades establishing a highly successful chain of primary-care clinics.
 The 80s and early 90s were focused on raising a family and growing the business, but by the late 90s, he was ready to move careers in to another great passion - wine.
 Andy gained experience working at wineries in Tuscany (Villa Delia), Australia (McGuigan Wines), France (Chateau de Terride), and New Zealand (Trinity Hill, Escarpment).
 Lured by its dry summer and subtropical-Mediterranean climate, Andy settled in the Cowichan Valley.
 Having grown up on a Welsh hill farm, Andy's return to his agricultural roots has proven to be a natural transition.
-His favorite place to be is in the vineyard, pruning vines by hand with the rest of the Averill Creek crew.
+His favourite place to be is in the vineyard, pruning vines by hand with the rest of the Averill Creek crew.

 When Terry started in the wine industry nearly 20 years ago there were fewer than 35 wineries in BC.
 Today there are over 280.
 "It was an exciting time, we were learning on the fly and trying to obtain as much knowledge as we could regarding viticulture and vineyard management.
 We all worked in vineyards by day and went to viticulture school in the evenings."